SwaroopGiri/AWS-SAP-C02-Notes/README.md

 You don't neet to create any assumed roles, permission sets do that automatically behind the scenes

-## Cloud HSM
+## CloudHSM

-Use cloud HSM if question asks FIPS 140-2 Level 3 validation.
-KMS is level
+Use CloudHSM if question asks FIPS 140-2 Level 3 validation.
+KMS is level 2

 CloudHSM supports SSL acceleration where the SSL queries are offloaded to HSM and it does the computing instead of EC2 instances.
 Must setup a cryptographic user on cloudhsm device and make sure instances and use that user.